 When it comes to dentist SEO or orthodontist SEO, local is king.
 After all, dentists are, by their very nature, local.
 It makes little sense to market to people in NBew York when you’re located in Florida — that would just be a waste of time, effort, and money.

 No, what you need to do is get hyper-focused on your local community.
 You can do this by focusing on location-specific keywords like “Florida dentist” and “cosmetic dentistry in Florida” and a good SEO agency will be able to help you with that.
-You can also do it by submitting your business to local listing sites and Google My Business amongst others.
+You can also do it by submitting your business to local listing sites and Google Business Profile amongst others.
 This will ensure that the people who find your dental websites are the people who are most likely to use the – people in your community.

 Google AdWords campaigns

 Google AdWords is an excellent pay-per-click advertising platform that enables you to display ads to individuals who are searching for keywords that you are looking to target.
 It is a very affordable way of increasing traffic to your website and raising your profile online.